maccman/stylo/README.md

 * Versioning
 * Exporting HTML
+* Share (dropbox/email?)
+* Clone HTML components

 ##Rulers & Snap

 When moving element - cycle through all the other elements, compare the sides - inject rulers if necessary.
 Also show rulers for center of page.
 Need to think about how multiple selected items works.

+Two types of snapping:

+* Line snapping to:
+  * Center of page (x/y) axis
+  * Bottom/left/right side of pages?
+  * Sides of elements?
+  * Middle of elements
+* Width snapping:
+  * Detect distance between elements - snap when two distances are the same.

 ##Elements